stackrox/infra/ui/README.md

 ### UI Dev Server

-_Before starting, make sure you have the above tools installed on your machine and you've run `yarn install` to download dependencies._
+_If you're going to use `yarn` instead of `make` targets, make sure you've run `yarn install` to download dependencies._

-`yarn start` command will start the UI dev server and open UI in a browser window that will auto-refresh on any source code or CSS changes.
+`make start-dev-server` OR `yarn start` will start the UI dev server and open UI in a browser window that will auto-refresh on any source code or CSS changes.

 By default UI dev server will try to proxy API requests to `https://dev.infra.stackrox.com`.
 To override the API endpoint use `INFRA_API_ENDPOINT` env var.
 I.e. you can start the dev server via `export INFRA_API_ENDPOINT=<api_endpoint>; yarn start`.

+### Generated Sources

+Some of the UI code has been generated automatically and checked in, like API client and models.
+To re-generate the sources run `make gen-src` or `yarn gen:src`.

+_Hint: for the API client to generate new Swagger definitions from protos in the parent dir run `make proto-generated-srcs`._